shenwei356/taxonkit/README.md

 Just [download](https://github.com/shenwei356/taxonkit/releases) compressed
 executable file of your operating system, and uncompress it with `tar -zxvf *.tar.gz` command or other tools.
-And then:

-1. **For Linux-like systems**
-    1. If you have root privilege simply copy it to `/usr/local/bin`:

-            sudo cp taxonkit /usr/local/bin/

-    1. Or add the directory of the executable file to environment variable `PATH`:

-            echo export PATH=\$PATH:/PATH/OF/taxonkit >> ~/.bashrc

-1. **For windows**, just copy `taxonkit.exe` to `C:\WINDOWS\system32`.

-For Go developer, just one command:

-    go get -u github.com/shenwei356/taxonkit/taxonkit

 ## Contact